MCZhi/zhiyuhuang.github.io/_pages/about.md

 [**Paper**](https://arxiv.org/abs/2401.15315)

--  we propose an online belief-update-based behavior prediction model and an efficient planner for POMDPs.
+-  We propose an online belief-update-based behavior prediction model and an efficient planner for POMDPs.
 We develop a Transformer-based prediction model, enhanced with a recurrent neural memory model, to dynamically update latent belief state and infer the intentions of other agents.
 </div>
 </div>